brookescarlett/css-lecture/README.md

 * Google Fonts

 ### Flexbox and writing custom CSS
-* Flexbox: direction agnostic layout that helps to organize `divs` on a page.
+* Flexbox: direction agnostic layout that helps to organize `divs` on an HTML page
 * ```div {
   display: flex;
   flex-direction: row;